-Online Discussions/Activities (40% of overall course grade): There will be ten (8) online activities throughout the course.
-Only six (6) of these count toward your overall course grade as I will drop your TWO lowest scores.
+Online Discussions/Activities (30% of overall course grade): There will be four (4) online discussion activities throughout the course.
+Only three (3) count toward your overall course grade as I will drop your lowest discussion grade.
 These activities are designed to get you thinking critically about the topics/concepts covered in the textbook and lecture.
-The activities vary and will consist of written interactive discussions, video discussions, and abnormal psychology "lab" assignments.
+The activities vary and will consist of written interactive discussions and video discussions.
 Some of these will require McGraw-Hill Connect (please see textbook section of this syllabus for details).
 The activities are designed to help reinforce content learned throughout the semester.
 You will be provided with detailed instructions on Canvas regarding each activity.

-Reading Assignments (20% of overall grade): There will be thirteen (13) reading activity quizzes throughout the course based on the textbook readings.
-Only eleven (11) of these will count toward your final grade, as I will drop your TWO lowest scores.
-These will be timed and administered via Connect.
+Reading Activity Quizzes (30% of overall grade): There will be twelve (12) reading activity quizzes throughout the course based on the textbook readings.
+Only 10 of these will count toward your final grade, as I will drop your TWO lowest scores.
+These will be administered via Connect.
 You must have Connect access to complete these.
-These must be taken during the week in which they are open as there are no makeups for missed quizzes.
+These must be taken during the week in which they are open as there are no makeups for missed reading quizzes.
 No exceptions!
 Each quiz may include any combination of multiple choice, short essay, fill-in-the-blank, or true-false items.

-Exams (40% of overall grade): There will be four (4) exams throughout the course based on the textbook readings.
-Only three (3) of these will count toward your final grade, as I will drop your lowest exam grade.
+Exams (40% of overall grade): There will be three (3) exams throughout the course based on the textbook readings.
+Only two (2) of these will count toward your final grade, as I will drop your lowest exam grade.
 Exams will be timed and administered via Honorlock on Canvas.
 Each exam will consist of a combination of multiple choice, short answer, fill-in-the-blank, or true-false questions.
 These must be taken during the week in which they are open as there are no makeups for exams.